rubentolosana/rubentolosana.github.io/_pages/about.md

 News
 ======

+- **June, 2023:** I received the Best Ph.D.
+Thesis Award in 2019-2022 from the Spanish Association for Pattern Recognition and Image Analysis [AERFAI](https://www.aerfai.org/).

 - **June, 2023:** Co-Organizer of the [Keystroke Verification Challenge (KVC)](https://sites.google.com/view/bida-kvc/home) at the [IEEE International Conference on Big Data (BigData 2023)](http://bigdataieee.org/BigData2023/index.html).

 - **May, 2023:** Co-Organizer of the [Workshop on Advances of Mobile and Wearable Biometrics (WAMWB)](https://sites.google.com/view/wamwb/home-page) at the [ACM International Conference on Mobile Human-Computer Interaction (MobileHCI 2023)](https://mobilehci.acm.org/2023/).